emsterdam1/anRNAlab-Protocols/General/DNA-Agarose-Gel.md

 <br/>*Notes: Can be more or less depending on your eletrophoresis setup.*
 <br/>*Make sure the vessel holds about 2.5x your chosen volume (mixture will boil).*

-**2. Melt agarose:** Heat mixture for 1 minute in standard microwave.<br/>Then pulse heat for 15 seconds at a time, mixing in between, until agarose is fully melted.
+**2. Melt agarose:** Heat mixture for 1 minute in standard microwave.<br/>
+Pulse heat for 15 seconds at a time, mixing in between, until agarose is fully melted.<br/>
-<br/>*Wear appropriate PPE.
-Mixture will be hot.*
+_Wear appropriate PPE.
+Mixture will be hot._

-**3. Add label and pour gel:** Once gel is cool enough to handle with gloved hands, add desired amount of stain and pour gel into cast.<br/>Add a gel comb with desired number of lanes and disrupt any visible bubbles with a pipette tip.<br/>Let gel set for 30-60 minutes (will set faster at 4 °C).
+**3. Add label and pour gel:** Once gel is cool enough to handle with gloved hands, add desired amount of stain and pour gel into cast.<br/>
+Add a gel comb with desired number of lanes and disrupt any visible bubbles with a pipette tip.<br/>
+Let gel set for 30-60 minutes (will set faster at 4 °C).

-**4. Load gel:** Dilute DNA samples and ladder into similar volumes and add Loading dye to 1X final concentration.
-Load each sample into a well.
+**4. Load gel:** Dilute DNA samples and ladder into similar volumes and add Loading dye to 1X final concentration.<br/>
+Load each sample into a well.<br/>
-<br/>*Notes: Try to match buffer conditions in the ladder and samples, as differences can exaggerate how off the size estimations are.*
+_Notes: Try to match buffer conditions in the ladder and samples, as differences can exaggerate how off the size estimations are._
 <!-- The text below creates dropdown lists for links to next steps or hyperlinks -->

 **4. Image gel:** DNA gels are easily imaged on systems using UV transilluminators.